Higher-Order Recursion Schemes and Collapsible Pushdown Automata: Logical Properties

 Let $t$ be a $\Sigma$-labelled tree given by some order-$n$ recursion scheme $\rscheme$ and let $\mathcal{I}$ be a well-formed MSO interpretation given by formulas $\phi_\delta(x)$, $\phi_a(x)$ for each $a \in \Sigma$ and $\phi_\ell(x,y)$ for each direction $\ell \in \{1,\dots m\}$ where $m=\max\{\arity{a}\mid a\in\Sigma\}$.
 Let $r$ be a vertex in $\mathcal{I}(t)$ and let $t'$ be the tree generated by $\mathcal{I}(t)$ from the root $r$.
 We want to show that $t'$ is generated by some order-$(n+1)$ scheme.
 By Theorem~\ref{theo:equi}, it is enough to show that $\mathcal{I}(t)$ restricted to the vertices reachable from $r$ is isomorphic to the $\silent$-closure\footnote{Formally, this means that any sequence of transitions $v_0\era{a}v_1\era{\silent} v_2\era{\silent}\cdots \era{\silent}v_{k-1}\era{\silent}v_k$ such that $v_k$ is not the source of an $\silent$-transition is replaced by the transition $v_0\era{a}v_k$.} of the transition graph of some order-$(n+1)$ CPDA restricted to its reachable configurations.

-The proof starts by annotating $t$ with MSO definable sets, leading a tree $\bar{t}$ that, thanks to Theorem~\ref{theo:reflection-MSO}, can be generated by a recursion scheme.
-We then show that tree-walking automata (a class of finite memory device that walk around an input tree) can be used to accepts pairs of nodes that are connected by an edge when applying $\mathcal{I}$ to $t$.
+The proof starts by annotating $t$ with MSO definable sets, leading to a tree $\bar{t}$ that, thanks to Theorem~\ref{theo:reflection-MSO}, can be generated by a recursion scheme.
+We then show that tree-walking automata (a class of finite memory device that walk around an input tree) can be used to accept pairs of nodes that are connected by a new edge after applying $\mathcal{I}$ to $t$.
 Finally, we build the announced $(n+1)$-CPDA $\mathcal{A}$ by mimicking an $n$-CPDA generating $\bar{t}$ and simulating the previous tree-walking automata.